boltops-tools/kubes/docs/layering.md

             ├── dev.yaml
             └── prod.yaml

+Layering is supported for DSL `.rb` files just like YAML files.

 ## Config

 The `.kubes/config.rb` file is where you tell kubes which repo to push the Docker image to.
 It looks something like this: